readyready15728/misc/awakemud-notes.md

 * The Sharper Image outlet in Lysleul Plaza sells radios, phones (including ECM scramblers), pocket secretaries and bug scanners.
-* The SecureTech outlet in Lysleul sells armor suitable for covert use. secretaries, GPS systems, [comma left here ... and what else]?
+* The SecureTech outlet in Lysleul sells armor suitable for covert use.
 * Hermes' Library on the ground floor of Moonlight Mall in Redmond practices Negotiation.
 * Nybbles & Bytes has a Matrix terminal.
 * There is a Matrix terminal near DeClerry's Bar in West Tacoma.
-* Rodney Boren at DeClerry's Bar in West Tacoma offers work.
+* Rodney Boren at DeClerry's Bar in West Tacoma offers work for less experienced runners.
 * 'escape'.
 * Tacoma Mall's first floor has a Matrix terminal.
 * Zappa-Tech on the first floor of the Tacoma Mall sells decks, decker's bags,